Walk 46: Whilton & Long Buckby Circular

 10. Amongst the boats lined up along here is a very green one…

-…& then we’re back to some more beautiful properties along a great stretch of canal…
+…& then you’re back to some more beautiful properties along a great stretch of canal…

 Stunning willow in the garden